From Moral Issues that Divide Us

 The Liberal Position

 1. The woman’s right to bodily autonomy.
 Women have the right to control their bodies, and this applies to the effects that pregnancy has on them.
-This is the strongest argument from the liberal side and it draws on a centuries-old conviction that people are entitled to a zone of freedom, which includes decisions about what happens to our bodies.
+This is the strongest intuition from the liberal side and it draws on a centuries-old conviction that people are entitled to a zone of freedom, which includes decisions about what happens to our bodies.
 A criticism of this argument is that all freedom has limits, and we do not grant free reign to people over their bodies.
-I’m not entitled to cut out and sell my kidney on Ebay, just because it’s mine.
-More significantly, I don’t have free reign over my body when other people may be adversely impacted by what I do.
-I can’t, for example, wander into someone else’s house just because I feel like it.
-Most liberals agree that at some stage in fetal development the fetus obtains personhood – or at least potential personhood.
+I am not entitled to cut out and sell my kidney on Ebay, just because it is mine.
+More significantly, I do not have free reign over my body when other people may be adversely impacted by what I do.
+I cannot, for example, wander into someone else’s house just because I feel like it.
+Most liberals agree that at some stage in fetal development the fetus obtains personhood, or at least potential personhood.
 At that point the interest of the fetus must be taken into account, and it might even override the interests of the woman.

 A Middle Ground